This article describes how to download and upgrade the UniFi Controller software on the UniFi Cloud Key via SSH.

 Steps: How to Upgrade the Cloud Key's Controller Version

 1. You will need to use the firmware's download link for step 4, so go ahead and locate it now.
 All stable releases can be found in https://www.ubnt.com/download/unifi/.
 In the Software section of the page, search for the most recent UniFi Controller for Debian/Ubuntu Linux.
 Click the Download icon and when the pop up window appears, copy the URL.

-If you are interested in a release that is not a Stable release, find the link in the corresponding alpha and beta blog.
+If you are interested in a release that is not a Stable release, find the link in the corresponding beta blog.
 You will need special access to see these: How to Sign Up for Early Access.
-Once again, select Linux (Debian/Ubuntu) and Copy Link Address.
+Once again, select Linux (Debian/Ubuntu), right click and select Copy Link Address.

 2. Once you have the link to the .deb file, connect to your Cloud Key via SSH.
 If you aren't sure of the IP and are on the same L2 subnet then you could use the UniFi discovery tool to find it.
 Use the following article if you need help connecting via SSH: Intro to Networking - How to Establish a Connection Using SSH

 3. After you are connected to the Cloud Key it is recommended that you change to the /tmp directory, by issuing:

 Once you're in the tmp directory you'll see something like